Former BofA mortgage head Desoer joins Citigroup

-(Reuters) - Barbara Desoer, former head of the mortgage business at Bank of America Corp (BAC.N), has agreed to join Citigroup Inc (C.N) as an executive in its banking subsidiary.
+Oct 10 (Reuters) - Barbara Desoer, former head of the mortgage business at Bank of America Corp, has agreed to join Citigroup Inc as an executive in its banking subsidiary.

 Desoer had a 35-year career at Bank of America, leading the bank’s combined home loan business after the acquisition of Countrywide Financial in 2008.
 She retired in February 2012.